gauravsatav/gcpCertification/5_Feature_Engineering/notes.md

 * Dataflow can run pipelines written in python and java programming languages

-* Beam (Batch and Stream) : is used to implement a data processing pipeline you write your code using the apache beam apis and then deploy the code to cloud dataflow.
+* **<u>Apache Beam</u>** (Batch and Stream) : is used to implement a data processing pipeline you write your code using the apache beam apis and then deploy the code to cloud dataflow.
 Example:

   <img src="images/image-20220314161657074.png" alt="image-20220314161657074" style="zoom:67%;" />